Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Any writing piece produced by students during the lesson can be used to determine whether or not students used the desired writing structure.

 - As an additional form of assessment, assign another opinion piece for homework.
 Compare these to the students' first pieces to determine whether or not students have improved their writing and understand the structure for opinion pieces.

 - Have student volunteers read their articles aloud for the class.

-- Remind students that writing an opinion piece means they should introduce the topic, state an opinion, supply a reason for the opinion, and provide closure.
+- Remind students that writing an opinion piece means they should introduce the topic, state an opinion, supply a reason for the opinion, using linking words, and provide closure.